Happy Happy Nester

 Step 9 – Fill Rings

 Note these photos have a frying pan instead of the oven.
-We finally figured out that baking the pancakes is an easier process.
+We finally figured out that baking the pancakes is a more straightforward process.

 So, place a Silpat on your cookie sheet.
 Next, place your prepared rings on top of the Silpat.
 Here is where it’s good to have a second person.
-I held onto the top of the pastry bag, and my hubby held the bottom of the bag.
-He decided when to open the pastry bag bottom to allow the batter to flow.
-Then when it was full, he clamped it with his hands, and we filled the next ring.
-Make sure to fill 2/3 the way up the molds.
+I held onto the top of the pastry bag, and my hubby held the bottom.
+He decided when to open the pastry bag’s bottom to allow the batter to flow.
+Then, he clamped it with his hands when it was full, and we filled the next ring.
+Make sure to fill 2/3 of the way up the molds.
 If you fill 3/4 with batter, it will rise and bake over the mold.
-Once you filled all six rings, place them in the preheated oven.
+Once you have filled all six rings, place them in the oven.

-Bake the pancakes for 20 minutes.
-If the top of the batter is cooked and not runny, bring out the pancakes and carefully flip the rings.
+Bake the pancakes for 20 minutes or until golden brown.
+Bring out the pancakes and carefully flip the rings off the top of the batter is cooked and not runny.
 This can be tricky since the molds are hot.
-I bought the oven gloves so we can flip the molds.
 You may have to take a knife and pry the dough away from the top of the ring rim edge.
+I bought the oven gloves so we could flip the molds.

 Step 11 – Return Pancakes to the Oven

-Bake for another 5 minutes and then take the pancakes out of the oven.
-Run a thin knife around the inside of the ring to break free the dough and lift the mold off the pancake.
+Bake for another 5 minutes, and then take the pancakes out of the oven.
+Run a thin knife around the inside of the ring to break free the dough and lift the round mold off the pancake.

 Fluffly Japanese pancake recipe